-- Mandated facilities: - Jail and Sheriff's Office: - Determine whether the existing jail will be renovated and expanded, or if a new jail is optimal. - Develop a timeline for the next proximate objective to be complete, such as development of a remodel / renovation budget and timeline, or identification and acquisition of land for a new iail - Emergency Services Building prioritize timing for the construction.
+- Mandated facilities: - Jail and Sheriff's Office: - Determine whether the existing jail will be renovated and expanded, or if a new jail is optimal. - Develop a timeline for the next proximate objective to be complete, such as development of a remodel / renovation budget and timeline, or identification and acquisition of land for a new jail. - Emergency Services Building prioritize timing for the construction. - Radio Towers prioritize timing for the construction. - Discretionary facilities: - UW Richland Campus: - Gain control of the agricultural land and determine a long-term use for this land.